KATHMANDU CONFERENCE, PART ONE.

 1 & 2: Neil Aldridge and Paul Hilton belong to the international group Photographers Against Wildlife Crime, who have produced an extraordinary new book, which will be launched in May 2018.

-More conference coverage to follow in Part 2: animal protection in the Philippines, the legal rights of nonhuman animals, the role of zoos, saving frogs, animals as food, conservation in Nepal and Indonesia, the emotional life of animals, and more about the plight of working equines.
+More conference coverage to follow in Part 2: conservation in Nepal, positive action in the Philippines, changing behaviour in Indonesia, saving frogs, animals as food, the emotional life of animals, and more about the plight of working equines.

 The Scorpion Wildlife Trade Monitoring Group from Indonesia won the conference award for an outstanding performance by an emerging organisation.
 Scorpion’s programme director Gunung Gea is pictured accepting the award from Animals Asia’s animal welfare director Dave Neale.
 (More about Scorpion in Part 2.)